ktomanelli/Technicode.io/src/posts/2020-10-24-building_a_gatsby_blog_site_with_markdown_content/index.md

 So now lets make our component template.
 As you can see from the component key value pair, we're going to make a folder in our 'src' folder called templates, and then make a 'post.js' file in that folder.

-Our post.js file will really only have two functions: a graphql query searching for the post with the corresponding id for that gatby page, and an actual component function that will take in the data from the query and return it so it'll acutally display on the page.
+Our post.js file will really only have two functions: a graphql query searching for the post with the corresponding id for that gatsby page, and an actual component function that will take in the data from the query and return it so it'll actually display on the page.

 This is what post.js should look like: